Harvest Family Church v. Federal Emergency Management Agency

 Share this Case

-After going all the way to the Supreme Court, three disaster-damaged churches defeated a decades-old federal rule that unfairly banned disaster relief aid for houses of worship just because they were houses of worship.
+In January 2018, after going all the way to the Supreme Court, three disaster-damaged churches defeated a decades-old federal rule that unfairly banned disaster relief aid for houses of worship just because they were houses of worship.

 A pillar of hope and help

 In the aftermath of Hurricane Harvey, houses of worship across Houston, Texas opened their doors and welcomed thousands of families forced to evacuate their homes.
-From housing and feeding evacuees to loading trucks with meals and hygiene supplies, local churches, synagogues, and mosques were pillars of safety, hope, and help when disaster strikes.
+From housing and feeding evacuees to loading trucks with meals and hygiene supplies, local churches, synagogues, and mosques were pillars of safety, hope, and help when disaster struck.

 Yet at the same time they were opening their doors to the community, they were picking up the pieces to their own devastated buildings.
 Houston-area houses of worship like Harvest Family Church and Hi-Way Tabernacle suffered unprecedented flooding, and churches along the Gulf Coast like Rockport First Assembly had their steeples blown off and windows blown out.
 Yet FEMA refused to grant these churches equal access disaster relief aid—a discriminatory denial based solely on their religious status.
 But in January 2018, following a lawsuit brought by these churches that went all the way to the Supreme Court, FEMA formally changed its 20-year-old policy and once again allowed houses of worship to apply for aid on equally footing with other non-profit groups.